 Step 4.
 Implement only those systems that fit your company’s purpose, culture, and resources.

-It is a very common delusion: a new system will solve old problems.
+It is a widespread delusion: a new system will solve old problems.
 No way.
-A new system can deliver value only when the data that is entered is clean, and when the right processes are chosen.
-Furthermore, a new system has to fit the purpose, culture and resources of your business.
+A new system can deliver value only when the entered data is clean and when the right processes are chosen.
+Furthermore, a new system has to fit the purpose, culture, and resources of your business.
 You should consider any system only as a supporting capability that enables the execution of your core tasks.
 Here you have a chance to build a solid partnering with IT and data management colleagues.
-Now data scientists also form a part of FP&A environment.
+Now data scientists also form a part of the FP&A environment.
 So, be prepared to work together if you want to optimize your analysis techniques.

 Now let’s get back to our serpent.
 I believe its four heads are four masters that cannot be separated from each other.
-Each head plays own important role in FP&A development.
-It is essential for them to work together towards a common goal and correspond to the company’s resources and ambitions.
-Only then they can conquer the world.
+Each head plays its own important role in FP&A development.
+They need to work together towards a common goal and correspond to the company’s resources and ambitions.
+Only then can they conquer the world.

 So, I hope that by now, you got ideas about optimizing the FP&A value proposition.

 For more insights, visit the Data Crossroads Academy site: //academy.datacrossroads.nl/courses/how-to-bring-data-management-into-finance-practices/lesson/data-management-fundamentals-for-finance/